BabylonJS/BabylonReactNative/Modules/@babylonjs/react-native/README.md

 ### Platform Native Packages

 Babylon React Native platform native packages must also be installed for the platforms and React Native versions being targeted.
-This is only needed for ***apps*** using Babylon React Native, not for ***librarys (React Native packages)*** building on top of Babylon React Native.
+This is only needed for ***apps*** using Babylon React Native, not for ***libraries (React Native packages)*** building on top of Babylon React Native.

 |         | React Native 0.63 - 0.64                                                                                         | React Native 0.65 - 0.66                                                                                         |
 | ------- | ---------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |